-Analogue Site 1 is a more advanced rehabilitation area within the Newstan Colliery project area.
+Analogue Site 1 illustrates greater diversity and abundance in comparison to the other rehabilitation areas within the Newstan Colliery project area.
 It is situated within the western corner of the project application area boundary in close proximity to Miller Road.
 Plate 6 displays Analogue Site 1.

-Plate 6: Analogue Site 1 Vegetation
+Plate 6 Analogue Site 1 Vegetation

-A total of 22 flora species were recorded at Analogue Site 1 including 12 native and 10 exotic flora species.
-Vegetation within the Analogue Site 1 appears to be most similar to MU 30 Coastal Plains Smooth-barked Apple Woodland (NPWS 2000), the most dominant community in the project area.
-No threatened flora species listed under the TSC Act or EPBC Act were identified within the quadrat.
+A total of 27 flora species were recorded at Analogue Site 1 in comparison to 22 in 2016 and 19 in 2015.
+Vegetation within the Analogue Site 1 appears to be approaching MU 30 Coastal Plains Smooth-barked Apple Woodland (NPWS 2000), which is consistent with the most dominant community in the Newstan Colliery project area.
+No threatened flora species listed under the BC Act or EPBC Act were identified within the quadrat.